BioinformaticsHIAEMolecularMicrobiology/cgMLST-Pseudomonas-aeruginosa/README.md

 ## Step 2.1: Paralog detection

-In this step *loci* considered paralogous from result of the allelecall (see above) are removed
+In this step genes considered paralogous from result of the allelecall (see above) are removed

 ## Command: